FrancoMelandri/notes/disrtributed-systems/patterns.md

 - A method to periodically check the heartbeat status and detect possible failures.

-The implementation of when to mark a server as failed depends on various criterias.
+The implementation of when to mark a server as failed depends on various criteria.
 There are different trade offs.
 In general, the smaller the heartbeat interval, the quicker the failures are detected, but then there is higher probability of false failure detections.
 So the heartbeat intervals and interpretation of missing heartbeats is implemented as per the requirements of the cluster.
 In general there are following two broad categories.

 ### Small Clusters - e.g. Consensus Based Systems like RAFT, Zookeeper